 SEARCH’s Top Practitioner Award for 2017 Honors Justice Official, Information Sharing Advocate Billy Clinton

-Mr. William (Billy) Clinton, Division Administrator for the Arkansas Crime Information Center (ACIC)—who is described as a “committed and passionate supporter and leader” in the evolution of criminal justice information sharing during his 35-year career—will receive SEARCH’s 2017 O.J.
+Mr. Billy (Bill) Clinton, Division Administrator for the Arkansas Crime Information Center (ACIC)—who is described as a “committed and passionate supporter and leader” in the evolution of criminal justice information sharing during his 35-year career—will receive SEARCH’s 2017 O.J.
 Hawkins Award for Innovative Leadership and Outstanding Contributions in Criminal Justice Information Systems, Policy and Statistics.

 The SEARCH Board of Directors selected Mr. Clinton for the annual Hawkins Award, our highest practitioner honor, when they met in January during SEARCH’s 2017 Winter Meeting in Phoenix, Arizona.